Why visit Kobe before a flight from Kansai Airport: Bay Shuttle Service [30-minute!]

 The price for a one-way ticket is listed at 1880 JPY, but they are offering foreign travellers a special deal of only 500 JPY, which was also the price we got during our trip in early November last year.

 Reservations for the ticket can be made online through the website up to 1 hour before departure or at the ticket counter.
-Emails and confirmation, as well as a qr code for boarding, will be sent via the email you provide.
+Emails and confirmation, as well as a QR code for boarding, will be sent via the email you provide.
 For the how-to and reservation, you can check directly on their website here!

 Important: Do check if the ferry is in service; the provider should email you the confirmation on the day of or near your departure.
 Although it is unlikely, it is better to be sure, so you can plan your transportation accordingly.